hgrotzin/language_localizer/README.md

 # Language Localizer
-Blocked auditory language localizer for in-scanner use.
+Blocked auditory language localizer coded in python for MR scanner use.
+Variables and stimuli are determined from an input csv (not hard-coded) so the task is easy to edit for personal use.
+Requires PsychoPy.

 Task Parameters
 ---------------